MEDIA RESOURCES FROM THE GET THE MATH WEBSITE

 An introduction to Get the Math and the professionals and student teams featured in the program.

-- Math in Music: Take the challenge (web interactive)
+- Math in Basketball: Take the challenge (web interactive)

-- Math in Music: See how the teams solved the challenge (video)
+- Math in Basketball: See how the teams solved the challenge (video)

-- Math in Music: Try other music challenges (web interactive)
+- Math in Basketball: Try other basketball challenges (web interactive)

 For the class: